Chinese Electric Vehicle - Marketshare & Statistics

 And that gives China a distinct advantage over its Western counterparts.

-Building a world-class internal combustion engine is difficult — one of the reasons German carmakers built their reputation.
-But new energy vehicles (NEVs) have no engines, no transmissions, and far fewer moving parts.
+Building a world-class internal combustion engine is difficult - one of the reasons German carmakers built their reputation.
+But electrified vehicles have no engines, no transmissions, and far fewer moving parts.
 The focus has shifted from mechanical engineering to something China knows better than anyone: batteries.

 China dominates the innovation pipeline.
-More than 65% of high-impact research publications on electric batteries originate from Chinese institutions, compared to ~12% in the US.
+More than 65% of high-impact research publications on electric batteries originate from Chinese institutions, compared to just 2-3% in the UK.
 Chinese companies also own more than a quarter of global patents in electric propulsion.

 Meanwhile, traditional Western automakers are still scrambling to catch up, often reliant on Chinese suppliers like BYD and CATL for core battery technology and facing production bottlenecks as they electrify their fleets.